 We have adopted a shareholder rights agreement.
 In addition, our certificate of incorporation contains provisions that limit the ownership by any person of shares of any class or series of our capital stock.
-See "Description of Common Stock-Shareholder rights plan" beginning on page 9 and "Limits on Ownership of Our Stock" beginning on page 12.
+See the section entitled "Description of Common Stock-Shareholder rights plan" beginning on page 10 and the section entitled "Limits on Ownership of Our Stock" beginning on page 12.